Subscribe by RSS

 Bad Religion Interview, 2003

 Bad Religion is one of punk rock’s longest-running and most revered acts.
 Over the years, they’ve sold millions of albums and influenced countless bands.
-Without a doubt, their place in the history of punk as one of the genre’s most important and significant groups is certainly solidified.
-Several months ago, Bad Religion came through Chicago for a show at the Vic and Jaded In Chicago was lucky enough to sit down and talk with bassist Jay Bentley.
-We conversed about the band’s highly acclaimed latest album, The Process of Belief, their return to Epitaph and much more.
-Click here to view…
+By combining political and intelligent lyrics with three-part vocal harmonies, they created a signature sound that’s one of the most recognizable in all of punk.
+Several months ago, Bad Religion came through Chicago for a show at The Vic and we talked with bassist Jay Bentley.
+We conversed about the band’s latest album, The Process of Belief, their return to Epitaph and much more.

 Share